Documentation forDatabase Performance Analyzer

 DPA uses the predominant type of wait and other information to automatically select the most relevant statistics, blocking, plan, and metrics charts.
 When you scroll down to view these charts, the Top Waits chart remains visible so you can correlate query wait times with other events during the same time period.
 This information provides the context you need to identify the root cause of complex performance problems.

-Table tuning advisors
+Table advisors

 You must consider many factors when you're determining how to improve the performance of an inefficient query—that is, a query that reads a large number of rows but returns relatively few.
-DPA's table tuning advisors help you make informed decisions.
+DPA's table advisors help you make informed decisions.
 Each day, DPA identifies tables that had inefficient queries run against them.
 For each table, the Table Tuning Advisor page displays aggregated information about the inefficient queries, the table structure, and any existing indexes.
 This information can help you answer questions such as:

 • Which steps should I focus on when I review the plan for the query?